Photo: By Paul Keleher [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 # 3 – Carolina in My Mind

 Thomas Wolfe insisted that you can’t go home again, and while James Taylor seems to agree, there’s a caveat: you can get lost in your memories of home.
 It’s not the same thing, exactly, but it’s a nice consolation.
-Taylor’s 1969 single “Carolina in My Mind” shows us his homesickness and actually makes us thankful for it.
+Taylor’s 1969 single “Carolina in My Mind” shows us his homesickness and makes us thankful.
 Like many of his other songs, the melody is simple, but it’s one that you want to sing along with over and over.
 And, even though you’re singing Taylor’s words about him missing his home, it strikes a chord with anyone who has ever missed anything and is at least comforted by its memory.

 # 2 – Secret O’ Life